epwalsh/obsidian.nvim/README.md

 ### Using obsidian.nvim outside of a workspace / Obsidian vault

-It's possible to configure obsidian.nvim to work on individual markdown files outside of a regular workspace / Obsidian vault.
-To do so you just need to add a special workspace without a `path` field, which tells obsidian.nvim to just use the parent directory of the current buffer as the workspace `path` and `root` (vault root) when the buffer is not located inside another workspace.
+It's possible to configure obsidian.nvim to work on individual markdown files outside of a regular workspace / Obsidian vault by configuring a "dynamic" workspace.
+To do so you just need to add a special workspace with a function for the `path` field (instead of a string), which should return a *parent* directory of the current buffer.
+This tells obsidian.nvim to use that directory as the workspace `path` and `root` (vault root) when the buffer is not located inside another fixed workspace.

 For example, to extend the configuration above this way: